|

 - In

-sound card and PC speakers,
+through the sound card and PC speakers,

 the sequence tones must be enabled on the

-TR Sequencer using the
+TR Sequencer using the configuration

-configuration software.
+software.

 - The

-tone feature of the remote monitoring tool
+timeout tone feature of the remote

-is managed by the tool
+monitoring tool is managed by the tool

 itself and is totally independent from the

-timeout tone setting on the
+timeout tone setting on the TR Sequencer.

 There are a few more features that are not

-documented in the article,
+documented in the article, that are worth

-that are worth mentioning here:
+mentioning here:

 - Remote Monitoring

 capability.
-A
+A Windows tool provides

 monitor all 6 output LEDs, the PTT LED

 and will produce tones.
-This
+This will save

-would like to remotely install
+to remotely install the sequencer PCB

-example).
-The RS-232 link is used
+(tower-mounted, for example).
+The RS-232

-to accomplish this.
+link is used to accomplish this.

 - Configuration